 Ricoh has released the latest camera in its GR range of high-end compact cameras, the Ricoh GR III.
-For good reason, the GR range has long had a cult following going back to its film versions.
+For good reason, the Ricoh GR series has long had a cult following going back to its film versions.

 Overall, the GR III is a bigger upgrade over the GR II than the GR II was over the GR.
 It’s slightly smaller, has better image quality and expanded capabilities, and has simplified controls with the addition of a touch screen.
 But it still stays true to most of the things about the GR range that have made it such a popular choice for street photographers and as incognito cameras for travel photographers.